zeniuseducation/testquest/README.md

 # Testquest

-A Clojure library for a very simple test to encourage beginners starting to embrace TDD.
+A Clojure micro test-framework based on expectations, only provide a simple tweak to expectations so the running tests show some test descriptions.
+Written to encourage beginners to embrace TDD.

 ## Usage